MasterCloudApps-Projects/iss-product-service/README.md

 * Running background jobs

-The iss-product-service microservice is responsible for managing the product catalog.
+The iss-product-service microservice is responsible to managed the product catalog.

 This held information about products that were stored in MongoDB.
 Each product had a code, name, image, description, cover-list, and question-list, which affected the price defined by the tariff.